 This article shows you how to use the Expand and Collapse functionality in charts, treemaps, and tables.

-2. Expand and collapse in charts
+2. Expand and collapse

-For example, switch to View mode, right-click over the Bikes member in this pie/sunburst chart, and then select Expand.
+For example, switch to View mode, right-click the Bikes member in this pie/sunburst chart, and then select Expand.

 Expand and collapse works similarly for a treemap visualization.
-Just right-click over a treemap node and select Expand.
+Just right-click a treemap node and select Expand.

-Right-click over the Road Bikes node and click Expand to further expand that node into the next hierarchy level.
+Right-click the Road Bikes node and click Expand to further expand that node into the next hierarchy level.
 Or, click Collapse to go back to the original view.

-If you have a table visualization that displays multiple row hierarchies, and one of the row hierarchies is single-level, you'll still see expander buttons in the corresponding column as long as the row hierarchy is not the last one.
+If you have a table visualization that displays multiple row hierarchies, and one of the row hierarchies is single-level, you'll still see expander buttons in the corresponding column, as long as the row hierarchy is not the last one.
 These expander buttons allow you to collapse the other corresponding hierarchy members even though they belong to a separate hierarchy.